Riizade/Homebrew-Garbage/rules.md

 Every character has one or more "basic attacks".
 These represent the way that your character will generally perform combat.
 A soldier might have a longsword and shield, as well as a dagger.
 A wilderness ranger might have a shortbow and a shortsword.
 A mage might cast arcane missiles or bolts of fire.
 None of these attacks cost any ability points to use or have any special properties beyond being either a *melee* attack or a *ranged* attack.
 They just add flair to your character's playstyle.

 When attacking an enemy, you must clear a task of their target difficulty with your relevant combat skill (either melee offense or ranged offense).

+Melee attacks can only be used when the character is in melee range, and can only be used against enemies that are also in melee range.

+Ranged attacks can be used against any combatant at any range, but every ranged attack is made with a -3 penalty to the roll.

 Defending
 -----